-Since its foundation in 2012, Dick van Gasteren is the conductor and artistic leader of the string orchestra Ciconia Consort.
+Since its foundation in 2012, Dick van Gasteren is the conductor and artistic leader of the Ciconia Consort (The Hague Stringorchestra).

 Van Gasteren also is permanent guest conductor with the Venezolan 'El Sistema', where he regularly leads the famous orchestras Teresa Carreño, Simón Bolivar and Francisco de Miranda.
 During masterclasses he teaches orchestra conducting to talented young conductors of 'El Sistema'.